-- departments, organisations like Centrelink and the Child Support Agency to see what entitlements you may be eligible for.
+- Departments and organisations like Centrelink and the Child Support Agency to see what entitlements you may be eligible for.

 7. Consider what parenting arrangements will be best for the kids

-If you think care of children is likely to be an issue, keep a diary of the level of care and sharing of parenting duties between in the months before separation occurs.
+If you think care of children is likely to be an issue, keep a diary of the level of care and sharing of parenting duties between the two of you in the months before separation occurs.

 8. Talk to a reputable family lawyer

 Whatever you do, don’t rely on Google or others people’s experiences.
 Just because ‘Bec and Ben’ split everything 50/50 doesn’t mean that you and your partner should.
-Nor does the fact that ‘Amanda’ got full time custody of kids, mean that you will.
+Nor does the fact that ‘Amanda’ got full time custody of the kids mean that you will.

-Just as every couple is unique, every family law case is unique and there is certainly no ‘one-size’ fits all approach to working through the different arrangements – from property to parenting.
-Getting advice from a reputable family lawyer, before you separate, will mean that you have a clear picture of how the law applies to your set of circumstances.
+Just as every couple is unique, every family law case is unique, and there is certainly no ‘one-size-fits-all approach to working through the different arrangements – from property to parenting.
+Getting advice from a reputable family lawyer before you separate will mean that you have a clear picture of how the law applies to your circumstances.

 9. Work out what will happen next

 Before you have the conversation, it’s good to have a clear idea of what you would like to happen next.
 Will you leave?
 Or do you expect them to leave?
 What will that look like?

 If you have children, what arrangements would you like to put in place initially?
 How will you manage the finances and ensure the bills get paid in the weeks immediately after you separate?